-Relaxation practice should not be another chore but something short and simple that you can work into the daily routine.
-For example, can they practice for a few minutes on the way home from school or use an app on their phone before getting ready for bed?
-Together, set a specific goal for regular practice (e.g., three times a week to start) and think of a small but fun reward your teen can earn for reaching it.
-Remind your teen that this skill gets easier the more they do it, and that this is one way they can be in control of their anxiety.
+Relaxation practice should not be another chore but something short and simple that you can work into your daily routine.
+For example, can you practice for a few minutes on the way home from school or use an app on your phone before getting ready for bed?
+Set a specific goal for regular practice (e.g., three times a week to start) and think of a small but fun reward you can earn for reaching it.
+These skills gets easier the more you do them.
+Rememberthat this is one way you can gain control over your anxiety.

-My teen thinks relaxation practice is boring or strange.
+Relaxation practice is boring and/or strange.

-Ask specific questions to find out what could make it more appealing.
-Do they prefer a certain skill over others?
-Do they want to use technology in their practice (e.g., relaxation phone apps, guided imagery videos, etc.)?
-Would they be more interested in an active practice like yoga?
-Encourage them to keep trying new things until they find something that is enjoyable and comfortable.
+What could make it more appealing?
+Do you prefer a certain skill over others?
+Do you want to use technology in your practice (e.g., relaxation phone apps, guided imagery videos, etc.)?
+Would you be more interested in an active practice like yoga?
+Keep trying new things until you find something that is enjoyable and comfortable.